MichaIng/DietPi-Docs/docs/software/media.md

     output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! wavenc ! filesink location=/tmp/mopidy.fifo
     ```

     Once you have done that you then need to add the following to `/etc/snapserver.conf` under `[stream]`.
-The `name` is the name as it will appear to snapcast clients here i've called it `myMopidy`.
+The `name` is the name as it will appear to Snapcast clients here I have called it `myMopidy`.
 Check the Snapcast server docs for additional parameters you can pass in: <https://github.com/badaix/snapcast/blob/master/doc/configuration.md#pipe>

     ```
     source = pipe:///tmp/mopidy.fifo?name=myMopidy&mode=read